You need to complete a landlord tax return by 31 January each year if you make a significant amount of money from renting out a property.

 If you’re using the corporate structure, the process is slightly different and you'll need to set up for Corporation Tax.

 You'll then follow the process for paying Corporation Tax.
 Read more about this in our guide to filing a company tax return.

 The Self Assessment process is largely the same whether you’re a landlord, small business owner or sole trader.

 The first thing you need to do is register for Self Assessment.

 If you aren’t already registered for Self Assessment, you usually need to register by 5 October in the tax year after you started receiving rental income.
-So, if you started receiving rental income in 2019-20, you should’ve registered by 5 October 2020.
+So, if you started receiving rental income in 2020-21, you’ll need to register by 5 October 2021.